m4xc4v413r4/anime-terminal/README.md

 A cli to browse, watch and download anime.

+Watch your favorite anime from linux terminal.
+You don't need a browser to watch anime now.

 This tool scrapes the site [gogoanime](https://gogoanime.vc).

-<h2 color=green>⚠️ Update: the error has been fixed and the script is working fine again. </h2>

 ## Dependencies